Plain English Breakdown

 CalFresh Protection Act

-The CalFresh Protection Act requires California to use state funds to continue paying CalFresh benefits if the federal government stops funding them.
+The CalFresh Protection Act requires California's Department of Social Services to use state funds to continue paying CalFresh benefits if the federal government stops funding them.

 What This Bill Does

-- Defines a 'federal funding lapse' as when the U.S. government does not provide sufficient funds for SNAP (CalFresh) benefits in California.
+- Defines a 'federal funding lapse' as when the U.S. government does not provide sufficient funds to cover SNAP (CalFresh) benefits for eligible households in California.

-- Requires the State Department of Social Services to use state funds to continue CalFresh payments if there is a federal funding lapse.
+- Requires the State Department of Social Services to use state funds to continue CalFresh payments if there is a federal funding lapse that results in withholding, suspension, or delay of federally funded CalFresh benefits.

 - Gives the Director of Social Services the power to declare a federal funding lapse when it happens.